Valuation and parities for exchange options: Parities Involving Exchange Options

 For $\iii$, the quantity $S_0^i \qprob^i \bra{T < \zeta}$ is the value of the contract that pays $S^i_T$ at time $T \in \Stop$ when $T < \zeta$.
 Being a European-style contract, its value may be \emph{strictly} less than $S_0^i$, which happens exactly when $\qprob^i \bra{\zeta \leq T} > 0$.
 In contrast, the value of the corresponding ``American'' option that pays $S^i_\tau$ at any chosen time $\tau \in \StopT$ for $T \in \Stop$ would be

-since $\qprob^i \bra{\zeta > 0}= 1$ holds in view of Theorem \ref{thm: prob_exist}.
-In models where no ``bubbles'' exist, in the sense that $\qprob^i \bra{\zeta < \infty} = 0$ is valid for all $\iii$, $\EX^{ij} (T) = \AX^{ij}(T)$ holds for all $\iii$, $\jii$ and $T \in \Stop$ with $T < \infty$.
-Then, \eqref{eq: parity_ame_ame} becomes a parity relation for both European-style and American-style exchange options.
+since $\zeta > 0$ holds identically (recall the set-up of Subsection \ref{subsec: prelims}.).
+In models where $\qprob^i \bra{\zeta < \infty} = 0$ is valid for all $\iii$, $\EX^{ij} (T) = \AX^{ij}(T)$ holds for all $\iii$, $\jii$ and $T \in \Stop$ with $T < \infty$.
+Then, \eqref{eq: parity_ame_ame} becomes a parity for both American-style and European-style exchange options (the latter upon replacing $\AX^{ij}$ by $\EX^{ij}$ and $\AX^{ji}$ by $\EX^{ji}$).
 The fact that \eqref{eq: parity_eur_eur}, instead of \eqref{eq: parity_ame_ame}, holds for European options has sometimes lead to claims that the ``usual'' parity is not valid in markets where bubbles exist.
-Of course, in order for a parity relation to hold, the contracts used have to be of similar type.
-In this sense, \eqref{eq: parity_eur_eur} is the correct and perfectly valid parity relation for European options; this has already been made clear in \cite{MR2732840}, in the setting of the example of Subsection \ref{sec: example} below.
-On the other hand, when American-style exchange options are involved, American-style contracts that pay off the stock price have to be used in both sides; in view of \eqref{eq: Ame_stock}, \eqref{eq: parity_ame_ame} is the parity relation to be expected.
-As noted in Remark \ref{rem: Ame_approx_same} and demonstrated in the proof of Proposition \ref{prop: parity_main}, the American parity relationship \eqref{eq: parity_ame_ame} follows from the validity of \eqref{eq: parity_eur_eur} and the fact that the approximating sequence $(T \wedge \zeta_n)_{\nin}$ is the same for all choices of $\iii$ and $\jii$. \end{rem}
+Of course, in order for a parity to hold, the contracts used have to be of similar type.
+In this sense, \eqref{eq: parity_eur_eur} is the correct and perfectly valid parity for European options; this has already been made clear in \cite{MR2732840}, in the setting of the example of Subsection \ref{sec: example} below.
+On the other hand, when American-style exchange options are involved, American-style contracts that pay off the stock price have to be used in both sides; in view of \eqref{eq: Ame_stock}, \eqref{eq: parity_ame_ame} is the parity to be expected.
+As noted in Remark \ref{rem: Ame_approx_same} and demonstrated in the proof of Proposition \ref{prop: parity_main}, the American parity \eqref{eq: parity_ame_ame} follows from the validity of \eqref{eq: parity_eur_eur} and the fact that the approximating sequence $(T \wedge \zeta_n)_{\nin}$ is the same for all choices of $\iii$ and $\jii$. \end{rem}

-In the special case where any of the equivalent conditions of Proposition \ref{prop: ass_amer} hold, two more parity relations are valid, mixing European and American options.
+In the special case where any of the equivalent conditions of Proposition \ref{prop: ass_amer} hold, two more parities are valid, mixing European and American options.